snowhypers/Sun2Agent/README.md

 **Tools are listed but the model never calls them** Some models tool-call more reliably than others.
 Try a different model with `/config`, or name the tool explicitly in your prompt.

+**`/agent` doesn't open the file**
+Make sure you're running the latest version.
+If you edited the source locally, run `npm link` from the project directory so the global `sun2agent` command points at your working copy.

 ## Guardrails

 Because MCP tools run automatically on the model's say-so, every call passes through a layer of guards first.
 They live in `guardrails/` and use plain pattern matching — no extra model calls, no network activity, no measurable latency.